The overview

 The history of this decision

 We are modernizing our entire campus to meet 21st century technology & sensitivities while keeping and respecting church traditions.
 The new preschool campus will be ADA-compliant and accessible to students, teachers, and staff with differing physical abilities.
-Right now, we cannot accommodate students, teachers, or staff with certain challenges.
 This plan allows us to be welcoming to all.

 We believe that Methodism requires us to be good stewards of our resources.

-At the same time, some of our buildings are aging and need or will need extensive, expensive upgrades.
-Before we pour money into buildings that we are not using efficiently, the church decided to realign our needs and plans with our resources.
+Our aging buildings need extensive, expensive upgrades.
+By a vote of 90%, the church membership decided to realign our needs and plans with our resources.

 The original plans called for the renovation of the Hamilton Building and the Sanctuary.
 But 2024 hurricane damage and subsequent engineering reports forced the church to vote to shift its plans and reimagine a different way forward.